narma/decorate/README.md

 ## Utility macros

 `(redef name value)` - redefine a var without losing its metadata.

-`(decorate fn decorator)` - redefine a var fn with applied decorator
+`(decorate fn decorator)` - redefine a var fn with applied decorator `(ns-decorate fn decorator)` - intern the new function to ns with decorated value

 ## More examples